A-Mckinlay/DUSA-Dashoboards/README.md

 3. ???
 4. Profit (and work)

+Once IDEA is running, you'll get a error notification about missing required plugins.
+Click the link in the notification and installed the required plugins from there.
+After restarting IDEA, you'll get another notification about linking the Gradle project.
+Click the link to import it, uncheck the option about "Seperate Source Sets" and hit Import.
+If you have no JDKs defined, cancel out, go to File -> Project Structure and define a JDK, then restart IDEA and retry the import.

 ### Eclipse
 Nope.
 No idea.
 Sorry.
 Searching for "Eclipse" and "Gradle" may give pointers?
 IDEA is recommended.